serversideup/ansible-postal/README.md

 # Preparing your server
 The remainder of this document will walk you through how to deploy and configure your Postal server.

 ## Choose your Cloud Provider
+You can self-host this, or go with a cloud provider.
+Cloud providers will probably be the fastest, so we'll take how to do this on your own VPS in the cloud.

 ### System requirements
 * At least 2GB of RAM (for the smallest Postal instances)